Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 It combines the efforts of hunderds of experts, physists & mechanical engineers & electrical engineers & chemists to run a single unit.

 ## Scene seven
-But put it in the easiest way, a nuclear power plant is like nothing but heating coolant medium in one or several closed systems.
+But put it in the easiest way, a nuclear power plant is like nothing but heating/boiling coolant medium in one or several closed systems.

 ## Scene eight